markstringer-dti/markstringer-dti.github.io/dti.md

 He could, and should have continued to keep track of the projects progress.
 Even when the bosses had ignored him.
 Why?
 Because this is still useful information.
 Actual progress tells you not only when a project is likely to "Finish" but also how long any particular piece of work should take.

-He could have pushed more to promote working software - to get it into the hands of real users.
+He could have pushed more to get working software to where it finally needs to do.
+He could have done more to get it into the hands of real users.
 Because real users were the people that the bosses had to listen to.

 And he shouldn't have taken it personally.
 It's easy to say that.
 From my experience, it's difficult to do it.